 Center for Collections Care

-The Center for Collections Care at Beloit College (C3) provides one-of-a-kind opportunities for hands-on learning and practice for the museum, library, archive, and conservation professionals and emerging professionals.
-Collections care courses are taught by conservation professionals from around the country.
+The Center for Collections Care at Beloit College (C3) provides one-of-a-kind opportunities for hands-on learning for practicing and emerging museum, library, archive, and conservation professionals professionals.
+Collections care courses are taught in-person and online by conservation professionals from around the country.

 Research demonstrates that object-based instruction and direct object handling can increase knowledge retention and have emotional impacts and can be used to leverage greater interaction and discussion among students in the classroom.
 The Logan Museum is committed to long-term curricular engagement and as such offers, a variety of different ways faculty can infuse object-based learning in the classroom.
 Museum staff works with faculty to develop opportunities to meet learning goals and inspire connections across disciplines.